PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario5-AutoML-RealTimeInf.md

 ## Migrating and Deploying to a different environment

-**Step 1:** Upload the model to the new environment.
+**Step 1:** Upload and register the model to the new environment.
 Following the steps shown below:

 ![](../Images/devops2d.gif)